stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 ---
 title: strategy execution
 slug: strategy-execution
-seo_title: strategy execution is changing for the better
+seo_title: strategy execution wins as bottom up engagement
 seo_description: Strategy execution is changing for the better.
 Strategy execution has been top down and broken for years, not anymore.
 feature_image: "/uploads/strategy_execution.png"